Consolidated theory of fluid thermodiffusion: Thermodiffusion in monatomic-gas mixtures

 Many additional measurements of thermal gas-mixture separation exist in the literature.
 The reported data cover hydrogen/noble-gas mixtures \cite{Dunlop1987}, mixtures of hydrogen isotopes \cite{Grew1966}, halogen/noble-gas mixtures \cite{Maya1974Br2, Edelstein1972}, and gas mixtures that include methane \cite{DUNLOP1987584}.

 Complete specification of the thermodiffusion transport matrix requires a value for the thermal conductivity.
 Thermal conductivities of pure noble gases are reported in Table \ref{ThermalconductivityDatatable}, taken from the survey of Kestin et al.~\cite{Kestin1984}.
+Note that all gases are understood to be at their average isotopic compositions.

 Even simulating binary systems leads to complications because the thermal conductivity is a strong function of composition; for example, the thermal conductivities of xenon and helium differ by well over an order of magnitude.
 Thus it is necessary to incorporate a mixing rule for thermal conductivities, a topic for which there is a significant body of literature.
 Options include the Wassijewa model \cite{Wassiljewa1904} based on the kinetic theory of gases, the empirical Kennard mixing rule \cite{Kennard1938}, and the Mason--Saxena mixing rule \cite{Mason1958}.
 Recently, an accurate and easily implemented mixing rule based on equivalent-circuit analysis was proposed by Udoetok \cite{Etim2013}.